 Over To You

-Asking for donations in person takes overcoming a fear of rejection, of failing, of not being good enough.
+Asking for donations takes overcoming a fear of rejection, of failing, of not being good enough.
 It takes a willingness to fail and the courage to keep trying again.
 It asks for an outstanding willingness to learn while you’re constantly looking for what works.
 It takes finding your own authentic fundraising style.
 And finally and perhaps most importantly, it takes love for what your organization is doing in the world!